Connect with others who understand.

 • Limited range of motion

 PsA tends to develop in people between the ages of 30 and 50.
 In many cases, it starts around 10 years after psoriasis develops.
 However, some people can develop PsA before noticing psoriasis.
-There is little connection between the severity of psoriasis and the severity of PsA.
+There’s little connection between the severity of psoriasis and the severity of PsA.

-People with psoriasis are more likely to develop cardiovascular disease.
-This is because the immune system is not regulated properly in psoriasis, which can result in inflammation throughout the entire body, including the heart and vascular system (blood vessels — arteries and veins).
-You are more likely to have comorbid cardiovascular disease if your psoriasis developed at a young age and is more severe.
+Compared to people without psoriasis, those with the condition are more likely to develop cardiovascular disease — that is, disease related to the heart and blood vessels.
+This is because the immune system is not regulated properly in psoriasis, which can result in inflammation throughout the entire body, including the heart and vascular system (blood vessels — e.g., arteries and veins).
+You’re more likely to have comorbid cardiovascular disease if your psoriasis developed at a young age and is more severe.

-The inflammation from psoriasis can lead to the development of atherosclerosis — fatty buildup in the arteries — which can further lead to heart attack or other cardiovascular complications, such as:
+The inflammation from psoriasis can lead to atherosclerosis (fatty buildup in the arteries), which can further lead to heart attack or other cardiovascular complications, such as:

 • Ischemic heart disease